By: Author John Cunningham. Published: 2019/01/15 at 10:41 pm

 Deck Wash Port – Clean the underside of the deck at the end of the season, as the acid in the grass eats away at the metal over the winter.
-Most mowers will have a garden hose connection on the deck, simply connect your hose and run your blades to clean the underside of the deck.
-This does a reasonable job at cleaning.
+Most mowers will have a garden hose connection on the deck; simply connect your hose and run your blades to clean the underside of the deck.
+This does a reasonable job of cleaning.

-Hose – Move your mower to a suitable location as it leaves a bit of a mess.
-Just attach and turn on garden hose.
-Start your mower to engage blades.
-Run until water runs clear – simple!
+Hose – Move your mower to a suitable location, as it leaves a bit of a mess.
+Just attach and turn on a garden hose.
+Start your mower to engage the blades.
+Run until the water runs clear – simple!

-Deck Coating – After cleaning the deck and allowing it dry thoroughly, spray on a coat of WD40, it’ll help protect the deck over the winter and also help keep the deck grass free in the spring.
-Better than that is applying a non-stick film, it works pretty good and it’s easy to apply.
+Deck Coating – After cleaning the deck and allowing it to dry thoroughly, spray on a coat of WD40; it’ll help protect the deck over the winter and also help keep the deck grass-free in the spring.
+Better than that is applying a non-stick film; it works pretty well, and it’s easy to apply.

 The best in the business – DuPont Teflon non-stick dry film, and you check out the price on Amazon.

-Clean – Lift the front of your tractor, secure it well before climbing under.
-A wire brush and paint scraper does the job.
+Clean – Lift the front of your tractor and secure it well before climbing under.
+A wire brush and paint scraper do the job.